UnconnectedBedna/shrink-backup/README.md

 **Don't forget to ensure the script is executable.**

 **To restore a backup, simply "burn" the img file to a device using your favorite method.**<br>
-When booting up a restored image with autoresize active, **please wait until the the reboot sequence has occured.**<br>
-The login prompt may very well become visible before the autoresize function has rebooted.
+When booting up a restored image with autoresize active, **please wait until the the reboot sequence has occured.** The login prompt may very well become visible before the autoresize function has rebooted.

 <hr>